seveas/func-shell/README.md

  - `? [hostspec]` (display the expansion of `hostspec`, or the current hosts)

 These commands all manipulate the list of hosts that subsequent commands run on.
-A `hostspec` can take 2 forms: a hostname or glob, such as:
+A `hostspec` can take 3 forms: a hostname or glob, such as:

     = dbserver-*
     + webapp-*.*
     - webapp-101.kaarsemaker.net

+A filename that contains a list of hosts, one per line:

+    + < hostlist.txt

 Or a filter expression that matches the results of the last executed command: